yojoots/libbitcoin-system-wiki/Reserve-Definition.md

 A reserve is the capital a [person](Glossary#person) possesses.
 It is present capital, as opposed to [invested](Glossary#lend) capital.
 Present capital [depreciates](Depreciation-Principle) and as such represents an ongoing cost to its [owner](Glossary#owner).
 The ratio of reserved to invested capital is a reflection of the owner’s [time preference](Time-Preference-Fallacy).

+Reserve capital intended for the settlement of debts is the settlement medium.
+For example, where gold is the settlement medium, gold is the reserve capital.
+A promise for gold, such as a gold certificate, is a loan and therefore not a reserve against the debt.
+If the debt can be settled with gold certificates, then possession of the certificates constitutes reserve.